Beware very low CFD Margins

 This doesn't mean that you should utilize all your borrowing power with your CFD broker - in fact it would be highly imprudent for you to do so!

-The marketing wizards of CFDs have realised that the fact that they can offer very high gearing will be to their advantage to attract online investors from the traditional markets.
-Furthermore, many online investors portfolios were devastated by the 2008 crash and losses of more than 50% of formerly lucrative stock portfolios became commonplace as result today we have some providers touting from the rooftops that they only require 3% margin upfront.
+Picking a broker with the lowest margin is not always the best choice and may be dangerous.
+Why?
+The marketing wizards at CFD broker houses have realised that the fact that they can offer clients very high gearing ratios will work to their advantage in their quest of attracting more online investors from the traditional markets.
+Furthermore, many online investors portfolios were devastated by the 2008 crash and losses of more than 50% of formerly lucrative stock portfolios became commonplace and as a result today we have some providers touting from the rooftops that they only require 3% margin upfront.
 In reality the CFD broker is simply stating that they will allow you to gear at the absolute maximum if you utilised all the borrowing power from your broker.

 But you must remember that gearing is a double-edged sword.
 It can work for you and against you.
 And so a race started amongst the CFD losers out there: where were the highest leverage , lowest margin and narrowest spreads being offered?
 As if this lethal combination would contribute to success...